MikeDacre/nvim/README.md

 markdown-preview, which requires the rust language and is only on if `$VIM_MARKDOWN` is set.
 To install both of these, export those two environmental variables prior to running `PlugInstall` or `PlugUpdate`.

+**Note**: Markdown preview requires the rust language to build and YouCompleteMe requires a modern version of CMAKE, I can't get it to install on most CentOS systems, which is why the VimCompletesMe fallback exists.

 ## Little tricks